 2. Add one (1) additional size to rotary phase converter for motor built between 1952 and 1965.

-For Easy Loads – Rotary phase converter should be at least one size larger than load motor.
+For Easy Loads – Should be at least one size larger than load motor.

-For Medium Loads – Rotary phase converter should be at least 1.5 times larger than load motor.
+For Medium Loads – Should be at least 1.5 times larger than load motor.

-For Hard / Heavy Loads – Rotary phase converter should be double (2 times) the size of load motor.
+For Hard / Heavy Loads – Should be double (2 times) the size of load motor.

-For Very Hard / Heavy Loads – Rotary phase converter should be 2.5 times larger than load motor.
+For Very Hard / Heavy Loads – Should be 2.5 times larger than load motor.

-For Multiple Easy Loads (not starting together) – Rotary phase converter could be sized 75 – 95% of total loads.
+For Multiple Easy Loads (not starting together) – Could be sized 75 – 95% of total loads.

-For Multiple Medium Loads (not starting together) – Rotary phase converter could be sized between 60 – 75% of total loads.
+For Multiple Medium Loads (not starting together) – Could be sized between 60 – 75% of total loads.

-For Multiple Hard / Heavy Loads (not starting together) – Rotary phase converter could be sized between 50 – 65% of total loads.
+For Multiple Hard / Heavy Loads (not starting together) – Could be sized between 50 – 65% of total loads.

-For Multiple Very Hard / Heavy Loads (not starting together) – Rotary phase converter could be sized between 40 – 60% of total loads.
+For Multiple Very Hard / Heavy Loads (not starting together) – Could be sized between 40 – 60% of total loads.

-For All CNC, Resistive and Inductive Loads–Rotary phase converter should be double (2 times) the size of the load.
+For All CNC, Resistive and Inductive Loads – Should be double (2 times) the size of the load.

-Please call or email a North America Phase Converter application engineer if you have any questions about sizing at 877-545-2926.
+Please call or email a NAPCES application engineer if you have any questions about sizing at 877-545-2926.
 Our expertly skilled engineering team will be glad to work with you to answer any questions you may have.